 Personally, I don’t like to be associated to the name of a person to describe my views but the term has become common and thus it is used.
-Even so, I don’t think John Calvin would have been thrilled either.
+With that in mind, I don’t think John Calvin would have been thrilled by his name’s use.

 If you want more details about Calvinism, I’ve already written on the topic and you can check out the articles related here.

-To be clear, I’m not one of those sort that is going to says something like, “If you’re not a Calvinist, you’re not a Christian!”
-I don’t agree with that sort of thinking at all!
+To be clear, I’m not one of those sort that is going to say something like, “If you’re not a Calvinist, you’re not a Christian!”
+I don’t agree with that sort of thinking at all.

 I would submit that Arminians and others are theologically inconsistent/incorrect/etc. but one’s understanding of Calvinism isn’t absolutely necessary to become a true follower of Christ–that begins simply with what we find in the Gospels.
-In other words, the tenets of Calvinism aren’t essential for you to understand to come to faith in Christ (despite them being very much involved as you do) though it is inevitable that you’d come to understand the Scriptures involving them as you grow in your faith–whether you come to the same conclusions as Calvinists or not is a different story entirely.
+In other words, the tenets of Calvinism are not essential for you to understand to come to real faith in Christ–despite them being very much involved as you do.
+Though, I believe, it is inevitable that you would come to understand the Scriptures involving such tenets as you grow in your faith–whether you come to the same conclusions as Calvinists or not is a different story entirely.

-I fully expect to be before Christ one day among those considered Arminian, Pentecostal, Presbyterian, etc. who were true believers in Christ in this life, and I won’t be surprised to hear Christ correcting us all on some point or another.
+I fully expect to be before Christ one day among those considered Arminian, Pentecostal, Presbyterian, etc. who were true believers in Christ in this life, and I will not be surprised to hear Christ correcting us all on some point of our theologies or another.

 Note: I do these posts not because I think I’m somehow superior in my views or anything absurd like that but out of a desire to be up-front and honest with my readers as to where I stand.
 Otherwise, you’d be left to figure things out by reading between the lines and/or guessing.